 Once the action program attribute is removed from the project, project deliverables should also no longer have this attribute.

-Include the ATTACHED field on the delivery screen ( Accepted tab of the Delivery screen, as shown in the image below) to allow the inclusion of files related to them.
+Include the ATTACHED field (or Ddocument) on the delivery screen ( Accepted tab of the Delivery screen, as shown in the image below) to allow the inclusion of files related to them.

 Whenever a delivery is being closed, the tool must validate that it has an attachment, the closure can only be carried out if the delivery has at least 1 file attached.
 Otherwise, the system must identify for the user the need to attach a file.

-Include delivery chart:
+Include delivery chart on the delivery screen:

 Table 01 - Criteria for Qualitative Evaluation of Project Deliveries